1145267383/analysis_no_show_appointments/README.md

 - **Tools and Technologies:** Used Python, Pandas, and Matplotlib for data analysis and visualization.

 - **Strategies and Techniques:** Performed data cleaning, exploratory data analysis, and statistical modeling to identify key trends.
+Then design dashboard.

 - **Results:** Identified significant predictors of no-shows, providing insights to improve appointment attendance rates.
+The dashboard to monitor the change in factors that affect the no-show appointment rate.

 > **No-show appointments**: This dataset collects information from nearly 100,000 medical appointments in Brazil, and focuses on whether or not patients showed up on their appointments.
 > A number of patient characteristics are included in each class (Gender - Age - Scholarships - Hypertension - Diabetes - Alcoholism - Handcap - SMS Received).